luisgizirian/seven-segment-fpga-driver/README.md

 # FPGA Driven Seven Segment Display
-Trying to learn about FPGAs using *Arduino's MKR Vidor 4000*.
+Learning about FPGAs using *Arduino's MKR Vidor 4000*.
 Driving a 7 segment by using the *Cyclone 10 LP* that comes embedded into the board.

 > Source https://github.com/luisgizirian/seven-segment-fpga-driver